sanderclaeys/pmd-data-model/data_model_eng.md

 Parameter values on components are expected to be specified in SI units by default (where applicable) in the engineering data model.
 Relevant expected units are noted in the sections below.
 Where units is listed as watt, real units will be watt * `v_var_scalar`.
 Where units are listed as volt/var, real units will be volt/var * `v_var_scalar`, and multiplied by `vnom`, where that value exists.

+Parameters that are required "always" but have a default, means that those parameters are expected, but if they do not exist they will be assumed to the be default.
+Required always in this context means that the conversion tools require those fields, but in some cases we can make reasonable assumptions about their default values.

 ## Root-Level Properties

 At the root level of the data structure, the following fields can be found.